 Heat is one of the most effective tools we have in cleaning, particularly when using water.
 This is where the crock pot can really come into its own and perform an automatic clean all by itself.

-Huffington Post recommends before attempting a crock pot cleaning, you can help to loosen up stuck on food and other stains by filling with a bit of water and letting it cook on a low heat for an hour or so.
-By doing this, you’re helping to remove the really caked on stains, and you might be able to save yourself some hard work scrubbing later.
+Huffington Post recommends before attempting a crock pot cleaning, you can help to loosen up burnt on food and other stains by filling with a bit of water and letting it cook on a low heat for an hour or so.
+(1) By doing this, you’re helping to remove the really caked on stains and burnt food from your crockpot, and you might be able to save yourself some hard work scrubbing later.

 You may find that after an hour of soaking in hot water, your crock pot clean is done.
 Rinse out the water and give it a good wipe down, ensuring you get into the corners and cracks as well.
 If there’s still additional stains or food cooked in, move on to the next step.

-According to Woman’s Day, there’s a simple fix for cleaning a crock pot that doesn’t have too much mess baked on.
-Pour some baking soda onto the stains first and then give them a good scrub.
+There is actually a very simple fix for cleaning a crock pot that doesn’t have too much mess cooked on.
+Try adding some baking soda onto the cooked stains first and then give them a good scrub.
 If you find that doesn’t do the trick, you can try pouring baking soda, a bit of water, and some dish detergent into the pot and set it on high for a few hours to cook.

 For extremely stubborn stains that require a bit of heavy duty cleaning action, there’s another natural method you can try.
-If you find that soaking and scrubbing just haven’t been effective in getting a clean crock pot, try these products next.
+If you find that soaking and scrubbing just haven’t been effective in getting a clean crock pot, try these methods instead.